bashup/jqmd/README.md

 * `yaml2json` -- a filter that takes YAML or JSON input, and produces JSON output.
 The actual implementation is system-dependent, using either a `yam2json` command line tool, Python, or PHP, depending on what's available.
 This can be used to convert data, validate it, or to remove jq expressions from untrusted input.

-Notice that JSON and YAML data are always filtered through a `jqmd_data()` function, which *your script must define*.
-You are not required to keep this function the same, at all times, however.
-You can redefine it at various points in your pipeline if you need to handle it.
+Notice that JSON and YAML blocks are always filtered through a `jqmd::data()` function, or the function specified by the last `@data` directive.
 (Just remember that within each filter block, you can begin with function definitions but *must* end with an expression, even if it's only a `.`.)

 Also note that data passed to the `JSON` and `YAML` functions *can contain jq interpolation expressions*, which means that you **must not pass untrusted data to them**.
-You can validate and/or neutralize the data by piping it through the `yaml2json` function before calling `JSON` on it.
+You can validate and/or neutralize such data by piping it through the `yaml2json` function before calling `JSON` on it.

 #### Adding jq Options and Arguments